- 26 Sep 2022

 - 2 Minutes to read

-Flow Data contains default variables that are made available to users at design time such as the 'InitiatingAccount' of an instance, the 'CurrentAccount' logged in, etc. Flow Data is system-generated data and does not contain user created data.
+Flow Data contains default variables made available to users at design time, such as the 'InitiatingAccount' of an instance, the 'CurrentAccount' logged in, etc. Flow Data is system-generated data and does not contain user-created data.

-Assuming there exists no custom SDK changes in the Decisions configuration, then the same Flow Data variables will be available in every Designer but the data values may differ.
+Assuming there exist no custom SDK changes in the Decisions configuration, then the same Flow Data variables will be available in every Designer, but the data values may differ.

-For example, the variable 'CurrentUserEmail' changes depending on which user is currently logged into the system.
-This type of data can be leveraged in many use cases including user context-relevant Forms and Flow Run time calculations.
+For example, the variable 'CurrentUserEmail' changes depending on which user is logged into the system.
+This type of data can be leveraged in many use cases, including user context-relevant Forms and Flow Run time calculations.

 Flow Data Breakdown

-Each FlowData entry displays in the following format:
+Each FlowData entry is formatted in the following way: